LUCES Mentorship Program

 - Attend monthly events and workshops focused on leadership development, and cultural awareness designed specifically for LUCES members.

-- Expand your leadership portfolio by serving on one of the LUCES Committees, which plan the WOC Retreat, WOC Journal, LUCES After Dark Programming, and End of Year Gala
+- Expand your leadership portfolio by serving on one of the LUCES Committees, which plan the WOC Retreat, WOC Journal, LUCES Takes Action Programming and End of Year Gala

-- Be part of a community of Women of Color striving to build a sistership, leadership and scholarship.
+- Be part of a community of Womxn of Color striving to build a sister ship, leadership, and scholarship.

 - Optional for First-Year Mentees: For first-year WOC who are choosing to live on Loyola's campus there is an opportunity to select the Multicultural Learning Community (MCLC) as a part of your housing application.
 The MCLC serves as a residential community for mentees connected to SDMA and for those interested in engaging fellow peers in topics of social justice, social change, and identities.